rl-institut/WAM_APP_FRED/README.md

 # WAM_APP_FRED

-The WAM_APP_FRED is developed as an open-source web-application which visualize data that was collected or created within the project open_FRED.
+The WAM_APP_FRED is developed as an open-source web-application to visualize data that was collected or created within the project open_FRED.
 All data sources which are used within this web-application are open-source.
 The goal is to create an easily accessible and platform-independent web-application that can be used via the internet (using a web-browser).
 The main functionality the web-application provides is to visualize data on a map